Services & Background Processes

 Uninstalling or Reinstalling Services

 You should not need to manually register or unregister services — the installer handles this.
-If you need to fully remove DocMan services (for example, to upgrade a corrupted installation), run the official uninstaller from Settings → Apps in Windows and then reinstall.
+If you need to fully remove DocuMan services (for example, to upgrade a corrupted installation), run the official uninstaller from Settings → Apps in Windows and then reinstall.

 Back to: Documentation Overview • Related: Configuration, Watch Folders, AI Watch Folders